 As buyers are considering making a purchase, they often want to know if those that shopped before them are delighted by their final choice or have remorse.

-Typically, when you start with this strategy, you’ll be writing at the bottom of the funnel first; answering questions that are geared toward educating more sales-ready buyers, rather than more top of the funnel topics.
+Typically, when you start with this strategy, you’ll be writing at the bottom of the funnel first; answering questions that are geared toward educating more sales-ready buyers, rather than more top-of-the-funnel topics.

-You can start by writing about cost.
-According to Kevin, “You should get ‘cost’ content out there as fast as possible because cost is one question that’s on everyone’s mind.”

-Kevin also says that the least important of The Big 5 to get started with is reviews.
+In our IMPACT+ course, we share “You should get ‘cost’ content out there as fast as possible because cost is one question that’s on everyone’s mind.”
+It also says that the least important of The Big 5 to get started with is reviews.

 Reviews still matter, but they won’t drive that immediate needle movement you’re looking for.
 And, in some industries, reviews may not matter as much as they would in others.

 The key to keep in mind is that, even though your instinct may be to create content to drive traffic first, instead you should initially be creating blog content that enables sales.

 However, if you go into content creation mode with a sales-first mindset, a piece you publish today could be used immediately to close a deal tomorrow.